kimsejun2000/Microsoft-Defender-for-Cloud/Labs/Modules/Module-01-Preparing-the-Environment.md

 8. The deployment takes about **10 minutes** to complete.<br>

 > The *deployment is in progress* page continues to update and show the resources being uploaded to the environment assuming the deployment is successful.
-> During the deployment, additional resource group will be created automatically for Kubernetes resources named as “asclab-aks”.<br>
+> During the deployment, additional resource group will be created automatically for Kubernetes resources named as “mdclab-aks”.<br>

 <p align="left"><img src="../Images/deploy-to-azure.gif?raw=true"></p>